-The UConn Health Endocrinology, Diabetes and Metabolism Fellowship Program is a two-year, ACGME-accredited academic training program which is divided into rotations at UConn Health, Hartford Hospital, Saint Francis Hospital and Medical Center, and The Hospital of Central Connecticut.
+The UConn Health Endocrinology, Diabetes and Metabolism Fellowship Program is a two-year, ACGME-accredited, academic training program divided into four rotations at UConn Health, Hartford Hospital, Saint Francis Hospital and Medical Center, and The Hospital of Central Connecticut.

-Applications and information are only accepted through the Electronic Residency Application Service (ERAS), and program trainees are selected through the National Resident Matching Program (NRMP).
+Applications are accepted only through the Electronic Residency Application Service (ERAS), and program trainees are selected through the National Resident Matching Program (NRMP).
 The program currently accepts two new trainees per year for a total program size of four fellows.
-Upon successful completion of the fellowship, graduates will be eligible to take the American Board of Internal Medicine subspecialty examination in endocrinology.
+Upon successful completion of the fellowship, graduates will be eligible to take the American Board of Internal Medicine subspecialty examination in Endocrinology.

 Our program is designed to be rigorous and highly selective to train exceptional clinical endocrinologists.
-Opportunities are also available to support additional training for those interested in a clinician-scientist career pathway.
-Our faculty are renowned including several national and international recognized leaders in both clinical and research endocrinology.
-They are committed to providing the fellows with the best possible experience while training them to be leaders in the field of endocrinology.
-Our faculty are enthusiastic about their teaching missions and strive to make the success of the fellowship program a priority by providing a supportive, interconnected environment to foster academic and clinical excellence.
+Additional opportunities are also available to support training for selected fellows interested in a clinician-scientist career pathway.
+Our faculty are renowned including several national and international recognized leaders in both clinical and research Endocrinology.
+They are committed to providing the best possible experience while training fellows to be leaders in the field of Endocrinology.
+The faculty is enthusiastic about our teaching mission and strive to make the success of the fellowship program a priority by providing a supportive, interconnected environment to foster both academic and clinical excellence.

-Our program stresses lifelong learning skills and professionalism in order to prepare you for careers in academic or clinical endocrinology.
-Input and feedback from the fellows is encouraged and continually integrated into the program to maximize learning experiences.
+Our program stresses lifelong learning skills and professionalism in order to prepare trainees for careers in academic or clinical Endocrinology.
+Input and feedback from the fellows is highly encouraged and continually integrated into the program to maximize learning experiences.

 The UConn Endocrinology, Diabetes and Metabolism fellowship training program aims: